WheteThunger/DroneOptions/README.md

 }
 ```

+`DroneTypePriority` allows you to define the priority of drone types, in case a drone has multiple types (due to having multiple attachments).
+For example, if a drone has both a stash (DroneStorage) and a chair (RidableDrones), this plugin would apply a `"DroneChair"` settings profile instead of `"DroneStorage"` since `"DroneChair"` appears in the list first (in the default configuration of the plugin).

 Each drone type has the following options.
 - `DefaultProfile` -- Applies to all drones of this type, except for drones owned by players with permission to a profile under `ProfilesRequiringPermission` for this drone type.
 - `ProfilesRequiringPermission` -- List of profiles that require permission.
 Each profile will generate a permission of the format `dronesettings.<type>.<suffix>` (e.g., `dronesettings.basedrone.god`).
 Granting that permission to a player will cause any drones they deploy to have that profile instead of `DefaultProfile`.
 Granting multiple profiles to a player will cause only the last one to apply, based on the order in the config.